NVLAP Sound Absorption NRC – C423 Partition Testing

 Neither barriers nor absorbers have an easily predictable benefit in the open plan office environment.
 These are fundamental issues that are not well understood by the public.
 In the product field, most clients who who want to understand the localized performance of their product will need testing in an anechoic chamber rather than a reverberation chamber.
 Most clients who simply need ratings, but don't have a need to understand localized product performance, will need testing in a reverberation chamber suite.

-NVLAP Sound Absorption NRC – C423 - Ceiling
+NVLAP Sound Absorption NRC – C423 Ceiling Testing

 In our Acoustical Laboratory, we have four major measurement laboratories: